blessed-sibanda/ansaz/book/8-groups.md

 The logic is fairly straightforward.
 We are doing a few things:

-- After initializing the class, we set the membership state using a case statement. in the `set_membership_state` method.
+- After initializing the class, we set the membership state using a case statement in the `set_membership_state` method.

 - The membership state depends on the group-type being joined.
 If the group is public, then the membership is instant.
 However, if the group-type is private, the user will need to be approved by the group administrator before joining.

 - The case statement is also setting the appropriate 'flash-message' that will be used in the controller to notify the user of the result of the operation.

-- If the user joining the group is an admin, then the state is always ACCEPTED (i.e the admin user does not need approval from anyone to join his/her own group.
+- If the user joining the group is an admin, then the state is always ACCEPTED (i.e the admin user does not need approval from anyone to join his/her own group).

 Update the `group` partial with links to join/leave groups and also to show membership status

-`app/views/groups/_group.html.erb`
+**app/views/groups/\_group.html.erb**

 ```erb
 <div class="card py-0 mb-2 border-0 bg-light">